Personalised business insurance

 Let people choose.
 If someone wants to come out as trans or gay, offer them support.
 If not, leave people free not to put themselves in boxes.

-If you use a central employee database or HR software, remove anything that gets in the way of people changing their pronouns or name on their official record.
+If you use a central employee database or HR software, or a business-wide messaging system, it is best-practice to remove anything that gets in the way of people changing their pronouns or name on their official record.

 If an employee wants to change their name, for example, make sure they can do this without requiring a deed poll.
 Educate the wider team on why respecting somebody’s chosen name is essential.